|

 women.com.

 For the past six years, Katherine has immersed herself in the rich tapestry of human courage.
 Interviewing hundreds of people from all walks of life, Katherine has been inspired and moved by her discoveries.
 Women of Courage is the first in the People Who Dare Series.
+Katherine speaks across the country, has produced sold out theatrical performances of her work and is producing stories for television.
+Her message inspires us all - that courage is a matter of the heart.
+BACK

 TO "FEATURES" PAGE